awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-developer-portal.md

 ## Create a developer portal<a name="apigateway-developer-portal-create"></a>

 You can deploy the API Gateway Serverless Developer Portal as\-is or customize it to fit your branding\.
 There are two ways to deploy your developer portal:
 + By using the AWS Serverless Application Repository\.
-Just choose the **Deploy** button to launch the API Gateway Serverless Developer Portal AWS CloudFormation stack and enter a handful of stack parameters in the Lambda console\.
+Choose the **Deploy** button to launch the API Gateway Serverless Developer Portal AWS CloudFormation stack and enter a handful of stack parameters in the Lambda console\.
 + By downloading the API Gateway Serverless Developer Portal from the AWS GitHub repository and launching the API Gateway Serverless Developer Portal AWS CloudFormation stack from the AWS SAM CLI\.

 **To deploy the serverless developer portal using the AWS Serverless Application Repository**